0xM1cx/Obsidian-Notes/Programming/C/C-Intro.md

     return 0;
 }
 ```
 Here, we have used `%d` format specifier inside the `scanf()` function to take `int` input from the user.
-When the user enters an integer, it is stored in the testInteger variable.
+When the user enters an integer, it is stored in the test Integer variable.

 **Example for characters**
 ```c